-Rock Hudson is quite funny as George, a hypochondriac, who – mistaking an overheard conversation during his almost daily visit to the doctor – believes he has only a few weeks to live and asks his best pal and neighbour, Arnold (Tony Randall) to find a second husband for his soon-to-be-widowed wife, Judy (Doris Day).
+Rock Hudson is quite funny as George Kimball, a hypochondriac, who – mistaking an overheard conversation during his almost daily visit to the doctor – believes he has only a few weeks to live and asks his best pal and neighbour, Arnold (Tony Randall) to find a second husband for his soon-to-be-widowed wife, Judy (Doris Day).

 Arnold, unfortunately, isn’t much help as he deals with the situation by swigging martinis.

 Paul Lynde – as flamboyant as ever as a side-splitting cemetery plot salesman who “loves people” – delivers his lines with whipcrack timing.
-Clint Walker is husband-to-be elect.
+Clint Walker is the husband-to-be elect.

 Hal March and Burt Bacharach’s title tune is sung by Miss Day, and her costumes, including her sexy boudoir wardrobe, were designed by Jean Louis.